Reception 2022 - 2023

 Maths

 We will be exploring, investigating and discovering lots of exciting maths in our environment.
 We will be matching, sorting, comparing and making patterns in our maths lessons and in our provision.
-We will be representing, comparing, counting and making numbers to 10.
+We will be representing, comparing, counting and making numbers to 10 and beyond.
 We will be exploring 3D shapes, patterns and spatial awareness.
-We will build numbers beyond 10 and count patterns beyond 10.
-The children will have the opportunity to learn, develop and explore all of these maths skills in all areas of our classroom provision.
-They will have lots of fun!
+Additionally we will;

 Reading

 Children are encouraged to read at least 3 times a week, for around 10 minutes with an adult at home.
 Where possible, we would appreciate a comment in their reading diaries to let us know how your child is getting on.
+We will change your book once a week.

 To help with comprehension, you may want to start with a discussion about what your child thinks the book will be about.
 You could also talk about the characters and explore the blurb.
 When you have finished, ask questions about the book.
 This will help you assess whether your child has fully understood what they have read.